epri-dev/dlms-access-point/src/doc/01_intro.md

  3. as a hybrid device performing both functions

 # Purpose
 This tool is both a demonstration of all three kinds of access point, but also serves as an experimental platform.
-Using this code, interested persons can quickly and easily set up a small network, modify paramters and then observe the results.
+Using this code, interested persons can quickly and easily set up a small network, modify parameters and then observe the results.

 # Access point modes
 As mentioned earlier, there are three fundamental ways in which such an access point operates: